HaxeFoundation/haxe-evolution/proposals/0000-type-matching.md

 ### Type matching as a condition or a guard for `case` in `switch`

-If type matching is used in `case` condition then left hand operator of `is` becomes a declared variable of checked type.
+If type matching is used in `case` condition then left hand operand of `is` becomes a declared variable of checked type.
 Variables introduced by type matching in `case` or in a guard are only available in a body or a guard of that `case`:

 ```haxe